SHS-Robotics-Club/3123-IntoTheDeep-24/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 #### Drivetrain
 The drivetrain consists of four Mecanum wheels.
 Power is applied to these wheels using a power factor that limits the maximum power.
+The power factor is selected using button A, where a short press toggles between 0.6 and 0.8.
+Turbo is available by holding the button down slightly longer.
+The telemetry display indicates the current power factor.

 #### Claw
 The claw consists of two regular servos.
-Both servos are operated together to one of three positions: init(), open() or close().
+Both servos are operated together to move the claws to one of three positions: init(), open() or close().
+The init position is only available after an init.
+The left bumper is used to open the claw and the right button is used to close the claw.
 The time it takes to perform these actions is controlled by a constant.